conorheffron/ironoc-db/README.md

 root /

-Hibernate Example - Basic hibernate set up to view a person attributes
+Hibernate Example - Basic set up to view, add and delete a list of persons and their attributes.